lukemoderwell/style-guide/github-style-guide.md

 Github's review process is pretty good, but requires some manual management to fit how we do things.
 When you open a PR, make sure to assign two reviewers (and let them know you assigned them).
 When you push a change to an open PR, remove any existing reviews (both Approvals and Changes Required).

+If you are the second of the two assigned approvers to approve the PR, move its associated ticket into Testing.

 ## Merging